 Point Clouds can be scaled outside of Reconstruct and imported into design software for further design work, and creation of as-built BIM models.
 In this example, we will use Cloud Compare (to scale the point cloud), Autodesk Recap (to convert the scaled point cloud) and Autodesk REVIT (to create BIM), but please note that these functions are not exclusive to these software's.

-1. In Reconstruct, Measure the distance of a scaled/calibrated model, making sure to pick points in areas that are well sampled (lots of points).
+1. Measure the distance of a scaled/calibrated model, making sure to pick points in areas that are well sampled (with lots of points).

 Hint: Pick points that are as far away from each other as possible.
 The longer the scaling dimension (relative to the overall point cloud size), the smaller the error in scaling is.